doraviv02/Song_SentimentAnalysis/README.md

 composed of 150k song lyrics, author name, and their valence parameter, which is a measurement of the songs positiveness that is computed using Spotify’s algorithm.
 We only needed the lyrics and their valence.
-For the purposes of our project we took a subset of the data: For the hyperpa- rameter tuning we took 10% of the data and split it to training/validation/test with a ratio of 60/20/20.
+For the purposes of our project we took a subset of the data: For the hyperparameter tuning we took 10% of the data and split it to training/validation/test with a ratio of 60/20/20.
 A small subset allowed us to perform many tests in a reasonable amount of time.
 For the final training of the model we chose to take 40% of the data, around